Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks: Regression Adjustment

 where $\beta_X$ captures the effect of the centered covariate on the outcome.

 Under the convergence conditions detailed in Freedman \cite{freedman2008regression}, the OLS-based adjusted regression estimator $\widehat{\beta}_T^{AR}$ exhibits asymptotic normality:

-\textbf{Regression model with interaction terms}.
+\textbf{Interactive regression model}.
 In some cases, the treatment effect may not be homogeneous across all units but may instead vary with a covariate.
-This can be accommodated by incorporating an interaction term between the treatment indicator and the covariate, allowing the model to capture HTE that depend on $X$.
+This can be accommodated by incorporating an interaction term between the treatment indicator and the covariate, allowing the model to capture HTE that depends on $X$.

-The resulting interaction regression model is specified as:
+The resulting interactive regression model is specified as:

 where \(\beta_I\) denotes the coefficient for the interaction term \(T\cdot(X - \overline{X})\).
-This term quantifies how the treatment effect varies with the covariate: a statistically significant \(\beta_I \neq 0\) indicates differential treatment effects across subjects with varying X values.
-Specifically, the treatment effect for a subject with covariate value X is given by \(\beta_T + \beta_I \cdot (X - \overline{X})\), which varies linearly with X in magnitude and direction determined by the sign of \(\beta_I\).
+This term quantifies how the treatment effect varies with the covariate: a statistically significant \(\beta_I \neq 0\) indicates differential treatment effects across subjects with varying $X$ values.
+Specifically, the treatment effect for a subject with covariate value $X$ is given by \(\beta_T + \beta_I \cdot (X - \overline{X})\), which varies linearly with $X$ in magnitude and direction determined by the sign of \(\beta_I\).

 Under the convergence conditions described in Lin \cite{lin2013agnostic}, the OLS-based ATE estimator $\widehat{\beta}_T^{IR}$ is asymptotically normal:

 The key advantage of the interaction model lies in its capacity to capture and quantify covariate-dependent treatment effects, offering a more nuanced understanding of the treatment's impact compared to simpler specifications.